 Powers Farm and related facilities were developed for the enjoyment of residents of all ages and their guests.

 They are in the public domain and do not necessarily require a permit for general use.
 However, private gatherings meeting certain criteria may reserve use of the pavilion at the North Main Street entrace.

-Please review PARK RENTAL INFORMATION for reservations, fees, etc.
+Please see RANDOLPH RECREATION for reservations, fees, etc.

-In the fall of 2015, the bike path through the Goldstein Open Space (West St. to Grove St.) will be extended into Powers Farm on the southern side of the pond.
+In 2016, the bike path through the Goldstein Open Space (West St. to Grove St.) will be extended into Powers Farm on the southern side of the pond.